New puppy? Everything you need to get started

 Car harness, travelling crate or dog guard

-A dog should travel either behind a dog guard, secured with a car seat harness or, ideally, in a crate or fixed car crate.
+A dog should travel either behind a dog guard, secured with a car seat harness or, ideally, in a travel crate or fixed car crate.
 A crate gives a dog its own space and ensures both safety and comfort.
 If you have space for a crate then this provides a safe haven for your puppy in the car.
 There is nothing worse than seeing a dog squashed in a car with luggage piled up around it.

 Accustom your puppy to car travel with short trips at first ideally when the puppy is tired so it will go to sleep.
 If the puppy is car sick try fixing the crate on the back seat as the car sways far more at the back which can cause travel sickness.